ppetrovtv/pine_script_docs/source/essential/Drawings.rst

     label.set_text(l, tostring(close))
     label.set_x(l, bar_index)

 Once again, the use of new :ref:`var keyword <variable_declaration>` is essential.
-Call ``label.new`` is executed only once on the very first history bar.
+It is what allows the ``label.new`` call to be executed only once, on the very first history bar.

 Examples of classic indicators